 Skerritt elected new CWI president

+Skerritt, a former St Kitts and Nevis tourism minister and WI team manager, will assume the role of president, winning the voting process by eight votes to four.

-His running mate, Dr Kishore Shallow of St Vincent/Grenadines, will displace Dominica's Emmanuel Nathan as vice-president, bringing to an end Cameron's six-year and very controversial tenure.
-Prior to today's elections, Cameron made it clear his team was confident on yet another win and they didn't need to campaign to secure a fourth term.
+His running mate, Dr Kishore Shallow of St Vincent/Grenadines also won his position by a similar margin and will displace Dominica's Emmanuel Nathan as vice-president, bringing to an end Cameron's six-year and very controversial tenure.
+Prior to yesterday's elections, Cameron made it clear his team was confident on yet another win and they didn't need to campaign to secure a fourth term.

-Skerritt said, "I am humbled and deeply honoured to be elected as president.
+In a joint statement, Skerrit's camp thanked "the thousands of fans, legends, past players, current players, administrators, territorial boards, stakeholders and all other persons who have supported our "Cricket First" campaign."
+They vowed to not disappoint these supporters, with Skerritt himself adding, "I am humbled and deeply honoured to be elected as president.
 We pledge to work for improvement on and off the field for West Indies cricket."

-Dr Shallow added, "I am grateful and humbled by the support of the members of the territorial board.
+Dr Shallow was short but succinct in his victory words as well, indicating, "I am grateful and humbled by the support of the members of the territorial board.
 This is a victory for West Indies cricket."

 It was said that the Windward Islands, Barbados and Guyana boards already pledged their two votes to the Cameron ticket which gifted his regime six of the seven votes required to win the elections.
 Trinidad and Tobago and the Leeward Islands pledged to the Skerritt slate, while Jamaica was undecided, which meant there were indeed surprise swing votes that helped depose Cameron.